johnnystouffer/focus-youtube/my-app/README.md

 I will provide the answer for this one, if you get stuck feel free to take a look, or when you finish take a look to make sure you are in the right direction.

+I won't provide the ```app/page.js``` since that will not throw any errors when making it it a Client Side Component.

 ```js
 "use client";

 import { useParams } from "next/navigation";

 export default function Content() {